LCC-CIT/CS295N-CourseMaterials/LectureNotes/CS295N-LN-WK10-D1-SeedData+LINQ.md

   - *where* filters the objects that are retrieved.
   - *select* specifies the objects to retrieve.

 - Compare the LINQ statement above to the header of the `foreach` loop below.
-Notice the similar use of the *range variables.
+Notice the similar use of the *range variables*.
   ```c#
   foreach (Planet p in planets)
   ```